 I’ll add to this collection as I document the project.

 Rebuild Procedures Index

 This section provides links to write-ups about how I do the work on the project.
-As in the previous R75/5 restoration project, procedures are organized by the parts fiche numbering system BMW uses.
+As in the previous restoration projects, procedures are organized by the parts fiche numbering system BMW uses.
 This helps organize the content so it’s pretty easy to find any procedure you are interested in.